 This allowed us to visualize physical IoT devices alongside sensory data - temperature, pressure and humidity in AR, in real-time.
 We’d previously discussed the potential of Digital Twinning, concluding that “with the help of AI and Machine learning, the data collected [from Digital Twins] could also be used to predict and diagnose problems before they even happen”, among other things.

 Since then, we’ve been implementing Digital Twins at an even greater scale using Mixiply.
 We are currently capable of creating expansive Digital Twins of real-world locations such as train stations.

-We are redirecting IoT sensor data from physical entities to trigger incident alerts in its associated Digital Twins, which can help personnel to remotely monitor areas of concern in the real-word environment.
+We are redirecting IoT sensor data of physical entities to trigger incident alerts in its associated Digital Twin, helping personnel to remotely monitor areas of concern in the real-word environment.
 As we’ve alluded to already, our next agenda is to avoid running into concerns over time by harnessing collated data for fault prediction and diagnostics.
-Operational equipment would greatly benefit from this sort of routine monitoring; this is practice known as Predictive Maintenance.
+Operational equipment would greatly benefit from this sort of routine monitoring; this is a practice known as Predictive Maintenance.

-We’ve recently constructed a large-scale Digital Twin of a warehouse in Mixiply, and as part of the Digital Twins, we are conducting Predictive Maintenance upon its assets.
+We’ve recently constructed a large-scale Digital Twin of a warehouse in Mixiply, and as a part of the Digital Twin, we are conducting Predictive Maintenance upon its assets.

 The following video is a walk-through of the entire twin, which shows a high-level overview of how we are harnessing Predictive Maintenance.

 What is Predictive Maintenance and how does it work?